 In the U.S., there are opportunities for everyone, regardless of age, sex or education level and even regardless of the terrible U.S. economy.
 If you are thinking of coming to Thailand, think about the following things before you make that decision.
 As you may find the opportunities you expect to find as a farang (a westerner) in Thailand, don’t really exist.

 Jobs in Thailand are for Thais – As much as is conceivably possible, most Thai companies will give a job to a Thai before they’ll give it to a farang.
-I’ve now worked at four jobs in Thailand, worked hard at every one and been told I would get promotions or be moved from being a teacher to a higher-paid position.
-In every company, I’ve been let down or outright lied to.
+I have now worked at four jobs in Thailand, worked hard at every one and been told I would get promotions or be moved from being a teacher to a higher-paid position.
+In every company, I have been let down or outright lied to.

 At my last job at a big four international accounting firm in Bangkok it was discussed over and over again by partners of the company that, if I continued to work hard, I’d likely get a marketing position.
 Of course, the position never materialized and was the reason why I finally quit my job and decided never to teach in Thailand again.

-In the US, you cannot protect jobs for specific sets of society as that’s called discrimination.
-Unfortunately, the Thais don’t see it that way and they are the losers for it.
+In the US, you cannot protect jobs for specific sets of society as that is called discrimination.
+Unfortunately, the Thais don’t see it that way, and they are the losers for it.
 Most farangs with any high-level skill sets move on from Thailand to countries like Japan and Malaysia, countries where their skills are valued and utilized.